Genevieve McDonald: Fishing industry support

-After resignation
+2026 U.S. Senate election in Maine

-Following McDonald's resignation from the state senate, she became a consultant with Preti Strategies.
+Following McDonald's resignation from the state House, she became a consultant with Preti Strategies.
 McDonald became the political director for Graham Platner's campaign for the 2026 United States Senate election in Maine following Platner's August 2025 campaign launch.
 McDonald resigned on 17 October 2025 after past statements made by Platner on Reddit were reported, writing in her resignation letter that Platner's statements "were not known to me when I agreed to join the campaign, and they are not words or values I can stand behind in a candidate".
-Some of the statements made by Platner included referring to police as "bastards", agreeing that most Black people did not tip, and a comment that people concerned about being raped should "take some responsibility for themselves and not get so fucked up".
+Some of the statements made by Platner included referring to police as "bastards", asking why Black people did not tip, and a comment that people concerned about being raped should "take some responsibility for themselves and not get so fucked up".

+In May 2026, McDonald leaked texts she received from Platner's wife to The Wall Street Journal, revealing that Platner had sent sexual messages to women during their marriage.
+Platner's wife said she was "deeply hurt" by the leaks.

 Personal life

 McDonald married her husband in September 2012 and they live in Stonington with their two daughters.

 In 2019, Belfast artist Susan Tobey White included McDonald with a dozen other women fishermen in a series of paintings titled "Lobstering Women of Maine."